ibm-cloud-docs/cli/ts_createapps.md

 There are multiple resolutions depending on your scenario:

-- If the problem is with a download folder accessed with the `plugin download` command, modify the folder to have exec privileges.
+- If the problem is with a download folder that is accessed with the `plugin download` command, modify the folder to have exec privileges.
-- If the problem is with the default download folder and you are unable to change the permissions, use the [plugin download command](/docs/cli?topic=cli-ibmcloud_commands_settings#ibmcloud_plugin_download) to download to an alternate directory.
+- If the problem is with the default download folder and you are unable to change the permissions, use the [plugin download command](/docs/cli?topic=cli-ibmcloud_commands_settings#ibmcloud_plugin_download) to download to an alternative directory.
 Then use the [plugin install command](/docs/cli?topic=cli-ibmcloud_commands_settings#ibmcloud_plugin_install) to install by using the downloaded binary file.
 - If the temp folder on your system lacks executable privileges and cannot be modified, specify a different temp folder during plug-in installation or update.
 Set the environment variable `$TMPDIR` for Mac or Linux, and `%TMP%` for Windows.
 {: tsResolve}